AMBarbosa/AtlasMamPor/README.md

 # Atlas of Mammals in Portugal

 Shiny app showing interactive maps of the Portuguese mammal atlas (Bencatel et al. 2019).
-If you have R installed with the 'shiny' package and the app's dependencies (currently 'rgdal', 'sp' and 'leaflet'), you can **run the app in your computer** by typing:
+If you have R installed with the 'shiny' package and the app's dependencies (currently 'terra', 'leaflet' and 'leaflet.extras'), you can **run the app in your computer** by typing:

 ```{r, eval=FALSE}
 shiny::runGitHub("AtlasMamPor", "AMBarbosa")